hybridgroup/cylon-intel-iot-analytics/README.markdown

 }).start();
 ```

-Once that's done, we are ready to start submitting data to the device, remember this two
+Once that's done, we are ready to start submitting data to the device.
+Remember there are two
-steps, `addComponent` and `submitData`, require the `deviceToken` which is different than
+steps `addComponent` and `submitData`, that require the `deviceToken` which is different than
-the user `authorizationToken` that is used for all other Intel IoT Analytics API calls
+the user `authorizationToken` that is used for all other Intel IoT Analytics API calls.
+The `deviceToken` is nly ever creating once for a device, and the `authorizationToken`
-and generated each time you connect to Intel's IoT Analytics network.
+is generated each time you connect to Intel's IoT Analytics network.

 This is how you submit data to a device: